Recent Advances of Continual Learning in Computer Vision: An Overview: Continual Learning Methods

-Aside from image classification and image semantic segmentation, some works have focused on other computer vision problems, such as object detection \cite{shmelkov2017incremental}, conditional image generation \cite{wu2018memory,zhai2019lifelong}, image and video captioning \cite{nguyen2019contcap}, and person re-identification \cite{pu2021lifelong}.
+Aside from image classification, image semantic segmentation, and person re-identification, some works have focused on other computer vision problems, such as object detection \cite{shmelkov2017incremental,feng2022overcoming}, conditional image generation \cite{wu2018memory,zhai2019lifelong}, and image and video captioning \cite{nguyen2019contcap}.
 Shmelkov et al. \cite{shmelkov2017incremental} adapted the knowledge distillation method for object detection from images.
 This method distills knowledge from both the unnormalized logits and the bounding box regression output of the previous model.
+After Shmelkov et al. \cite{shmelkov2017incremental}, Feng et al. \cite{feng2022overcoming} further found that, in the context of continual object detection, it is important to assign knowledge from different responses with different importance levels.
+They then proposed a method named Elastic Response Distillation to perform importance level assignment.
 Wu et al. \cite{wu2018memory} adapted the knowledge distillation method for class-conditioned image generation.
 They proposed an aligned distillation method to align the generated images of the auxiliary generator with those generated by the current generator, given the same label and latent feature as inputs.
-Zhai et al. \cite{zhai2019lifelong} applied knowledge distillation on conditional image generation.
-They proposed Lifelong GAN to adapt knowledge distillation towards class-conditioned image generation task that requires no image storage.
+Zhai et al. \cite{zhai2019lifelong} also applied knowledge distillation to conditional image generation.
+They proposed a Lifelong Generative Adversarial Network (Lifelong GAN) to adapt knowledge distillation toward class-conditioned image generation task that requires no image storage.
 As a result, this method can also be used for other conditional image generation tasks such as image-conditioned generation, where a reference image instead of a class label is given and there may exist no related image in the previous tasks.
 Nguyen et al. \cite{nguyen2019contcap} applied knowledge distillation to both image and video captioning.
-They proposed ContCap which adapts pseudo-label methods towards image captioning.
-They also merged knowledge distillation of intermediate features and proposed to partly freeze the model to transfer knowledge smoothly while maintaining the capability to learn new knowledge.
-Pu et al. \cite{pu2021lifelong} proposed to apply knowledge distillation on person re-identification.
-They pointed out that in human cognitive science, the brain was found to focus more on stabilization during knowledge representation and more on plasticity during knowledge operation.
-Hence, an Adaptive Knowledge Accumulation (AKA) method was proposed as an alternative to the typical knowledge distillation method.
-This method uses a knowledge graph as knowledge representation and a graph convolution as knowledge operation, and further involves a plasticity-stability loss to mitigate catastrophic forgetting.
+For image captioning, they proposed to adapt pseudo-label methods.
+Besides, they also merged knowledge distillation of intermediate features and proposed to partly freeze the model to transfer knowledge smoothly while maintaining the capability to learn new knowledge.